Christopher Morel Player Props: Cubs vs. Phillies

 Christopher Morel At The Plate

-- In 44.4% of his games this year, Morel has notched at least one RBI.
-In nine of those games (25.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- In 16 games this season (43.2%), Morel has picked up an RBI, and in nine of those games (24.3%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.